saltstack/salt/rfcs/0003-api-unification.md

 2. Migrating module by module in a transparent way.

-On the second phrase corner cases might force the implementation details to be minorly changed.
+On the second phrase corner cases might force the implementation details to be minor changed.
 The result, however should be the same: modules should just work as they worked before while used in real systems.

 The structure definition and migration should be done as well